Why Pauhu Runs on Any Chip

 Once models are cached in IndexedDB (browser) or on disk (container), Pauhu works fully offline.
 No network connection needed for search or generation.
 See the Data Sovereignty section for details.

-Is ONNX an open standard?
+Is the model format an open standard?